deepanshs/csdmpy/docs/examples/1D{1}-datasets/1D{1}-datasets.rst

 The following simulation of the
 `EPR dataset <http://wwwchem.uwimona.edu.jm/spectra/index.html>`_
 is formerly obtained as a JCAMP-DX file and subsequently converted to the CSD model file-format.
-The data structure of the dataset and the corresponding plot follows,
+The data structure of this dataset and the corresponding plot follows,

 .. doctest::